tonyho1992/wax/index.md

 So your ingredients will be:

-* A map server, like [TileStream](http://github.com/mapbox/tilestream),
-  [TileStream Pro](http://mapbox.com/#/tilestream), or just using the public TileStream at [MapBox](http://mapbox.com).
-All of the examples you'll see are with MapBox, so you can copy & paste at will and it'll all work.
+* A map server, like [TileStream](http://github.com/mapbox/tilestream) or [MapBox Hosting](http://tiles.mapbox.com).
+All of the examples you'll see here use MapBox Hosting, so you can copy & paste at will and it'll all work.
 * A Javascript API, like [Modest Maps](http://github.com/stamen/modestmaps-js)
 * Wax
 * Your website